 He was appointed to the Legislative Council in May 2006 and served as a Shadow Minister in a range of portfolios from April 2007.
 On the election of the Marshall Liberal Government in March 2018, he was appointed Minister for Health and Wellbeing.

-Keynote Speaker: Richard Bruggemann, Senior South Australian of 2021
+Keynote Speaker: Richard Bruggemann, 2021 SA Senior Australian of the Year

 Richard was the Chief Executive Officer, of the Intellectual Disability Services Council (IDSC) from 1984 until 2006.